 Static NAT is a private IP address that is a single unregistered IP that is mapped with a legal Public IP address.
 Here one to one mapping is made within local and global address which is generally applied for web hosting.
 But they are not applicable in companies as many people use the internet and need internet access where the public IP address is mandatory.
-For example, If there 5000 servers which need internet access, then the company have to buy 5000 public address which is expensive.
+For example, If there 5000 servers that need internet access, the company has to buy 5000 public addresses, which is expensive.

 2. Dynamic NAT

 Dynamic NAT is an unregistered IP address that is private is changed to a registered public address from a group of the public IP address.
-If the group of IP address is occupied then the packets are transmitted with a fixed number of private IP address can be transmitted to the public address.
-For example, if there is a group of two public IPs and it can be accessed by two private IP’s can be transmitted at the estimated time.
-But if there is any need for the third IP to access the internet then the packet is transmitted since many private IP addresses are connected to a group of public IP addresses.
+If the IP address group is occupied, then the packets are transmitted with a fixed number of the private IP address that can be transmitted to the public address.
+For example, if there is a group of two public IPs, and it can be accessed by two private IP’s can be transmitted at the estimated time.
+But if there is any need for the third IP to access the internet, then the packet is transmitted since many private IP addresses are connected to a group of public IP addresses.
 NAT is deployed when there is a finite number of internet users because to create a global IP address pool is very expensive.

 3. Port Address Translation

-- Two interfaces are configured in NAT which is a border router, one router has an interface in local that is inside the network and another interface is present in the global that is outside network.
+- Two interfaces are configured in NAT, a border router, one router has an interface in local inside the network, and another interface is present in the global outside the network.

-- When a packet is transmitted to the outside and inside the network then network address translation modulates the local IP address to global IP address.
-But when a packet enters the inside or local network then the global IP address is modulated to the local IP address.
+- When a packet is transmitted to the outside and inside the network, then network address translation modulates the local IP address to the global IP address.
+But when a packet enters the inside or local network, then the global IP address is modulated to the local IP address.

-- In a network, two different host A and B are mapped and if both ask for same destination port with same port number say 2000 on the host side simultaneously, then NAT performs only the change of IP address and when the packets arrived at NAT both of the A and B IP addresses are masked by the global or public IP address of the established network and delivered to the estimated destination.
+- In a network, two different host A and B, are mapped, and if both ask for the same destination port with the same port number, say 2000 on the host side simultaneously, then NAT performs only the change of IP address and when the packets arrived at NAT both of the A and B IP addresses are masked by the global or public IP address of the established network and delivered to the estimated destination.

 - The public IP address of the router receives a delivery message from the destination port.
-Once a reply is received it will be confusion to NAT about the origin of the host reply because of their two identical port numbers A and B. To overcome such problems, NAT masks the source port number and also make changes in the entry table of NAT.
+Once a reply is received, it will be confusion to NAT about the origin of the host reply because of their two identical port numbers A and B. To overcome such problems, NAT masks the source port number and changes the entry table of NAT.

-- The inside IP address can be modulated whereas the outside IP address is not in direct to control the organization.
-The change or translation of address is made on inside and outside of network
+- The inside IP address can be modulated, whereas the outside IP address is not in direct to control of the organization.
+The change or translation of address is made inside and outside of the network.

 Advantages and Disadvantage of NAT